-HOME-TBRA target populations in 2019 were chronically homeless individuals and families, homeless individuals and families with a disability, individuals and families who are at risk of homelessness, and other special needs as designated by the local Continuum of Care (CoC) and outlined in a specific grant application.
+HOME-TBRA target populations in 2021 were chronically homeless individuals and families, homeless individuals and families with a disability, individuals and families who are at risk of homelessness, and other special needs as designated by the local homeless coalitions and outlined in a specific grant application.
 As a result, the majority of HOME-TBRA participants are homeless or at risk of homelessness.
 HOME-TBRA grantees are required to affirmatively market their HOME-TBRA programs to all members of their target populations, which necessarily include people who are homeless or at risk of homelessness.
 They are also required to identify those target populations least likely to apply for HOME-TBRA and determine what special outreach activities will ensure they are fully informed about HOME-TBRA.
 Substantial Amendment #4 to the 2015-2019 Consolidated Plan made changes to eligibility criteria that become effective in program year 2019.
 As a result, DEHCR was able to dramatically increase the numbers of persons served by HOME-TBRA.

 Vivent Health (formerly named AIDS Resource Center of Wisconsin), the project sponsor for the state formula HOPWA grant, provides short term rental, mortgage and utility assistance and supportive services to clients.
 The majority of clients had income and were insured and connected to care; stability in housing staff and collaboration with partner agencies has assisted in this outcome.
-ARC-W reports benefitting from the HOPWA Institute to make important revisions to the housing procedures and policies manual.
-Short-term rental, mortgage and utility assistance was provided to 113 households with HOPWA funding.
+Vivent Health reports benefitting from the HOPWA Institute to make important revisions to the housing procedures and policies manual.
+Short-term rental, mortgage and utility assistance was provided to 79 households with HOPWA funding.

 The Wisconsin Housing and Economic Development Authority established specific objective priorities in the annual Housing Trust Fund allocation plan.
-In 2019, the allocation plan outlined the priorities of ensuring additional units targeted to the extremely low-income population are created within specific ideal parameters.
-These include projects being located in specific geographic locations, projects utilizing rental assistance subsidies, ensuring projects remain affordable for an extended period of time, incentivizing projects to developer under the scope of Wisconsin's housing policy priority needs, and the use of non-federal funds.
+In 2021, the allocation plan outlined the priorities of ensuring additional units targeted to the extremely low-income population are created within specific ideal parameters.
+These include projects being located in specific geographic locations, projects utilizing rental assistance subsidies, ensuring projects remain affordable for an extended period of time, incentivizing projects to developer under the scope of Wisconsin's housing policy priority needs to serve households at or below 30% CMI headed by veterans, persons with disabilities and/or impacted by homelessness, and the use of non-federal funds.
 The annual allocation plan also promoted the rehabilitation of HUD and RD properties along with limiting the Housing Trust Fund request a project makes.